We’ve improved your experience.

-Our new seats will combine modern-day comfort, more leg room, and cup holders (finally!) with the classic look of the original 1926 profile and color combinations.
-They'll be beautiful, comfortable, and historically accurate.
+Completed in December 2017, our new seats combine modern-day comfort, expanded leg room, and cup holders with the classic look of the original 1926 seat profile and color combinations.
+They are beautiful, comfortable, and historically accurate.
+Come see for yourself!

-Your contribution helps us with our first major renovation in 40 years, and we think you deserve to be recognized for that.
-With gifts of $500 or more, a message of your choice will be laser-engraved on an elegant plaque and placed on one of our new seats, guaranteeing that you and your loved ones will be a visible part of this landmark for years to come.
+With gifts of $500 or more, a message of your choice will be engraved on an elegant plaque and placed on one of our new seats, guaranteeing that you and your loved ones will be a visible part of this landmark for years to come.

 You can sponsor a seat: